-Dr. Naraghi has been one of the most, if not the most, influential figures during my undergraduate study here at Moravian College.
+Dr. Naraghi has been one of the most, if not the most, influential figures during my undergraduate study here at Moravian University.
 He challenges me to maintain a high degree of engagement with any project he oversees.
 Having a great philosophical mind, Dr. Naraghi has helped me deliberate the veracity of each theory and experiment that was considered.

 What has been your biggest obstacle so far?

 The research was hindered by my lack of acquaintance with concepts that are only within the realm of neuroscience.
 Much of the literature that was considered presupposed other experiments that I was not familiar with.

 What has been your biggest takeaway from this experience

 What I have become aware of is the task of philosophical inquiry is not as direct as one would imagine.
 Employing philosophical thought tends to raise more questions than it answers.

 My assessment regarding the question of volitional power can be recapitulated in this way; agents do not possess the type of volition that is typically designated as the traditional conception of free will.
 I believe that our choices lack the proper grounds of alternative possibilities.
 Even though I retain this notion, I do believe that agents are responsible for each decision that is made.

 Will you expand on your research after this summer is over?
 If so, where would you like to see it go?

 The current task is to employ this gathered understanding from the SOAR project and apply it to the realm of philosophical theology.
 The specific application of this understanding will be to the question of Divine foreknowledge and human freedom.

 In your own words, how do you feel about being awarded this opportunity?